rajkaramchedu/Documentation/ref-docs/smartapp-ref.rst

 sendLocationEvent()
 -------------------

 Sends a LOCATION Event constructed from the specified properties.
 See the :ref:`event_ref` reference for a list of available properties.
 Other SmartApps can receive Location Events by subscribing to the Location.
-Examples of exissting Location Events include sunrise and sunset.
+Examples of existing Location Events include sunrise and sunset.

 **Signature:**
     ``void sendLocationEvent(Map properties)``